AdobeDocs/federated-audience-composition.en/help/overview.md

 Learn how to access Federated Audience Composition, guardrails and limitations on [this page](./start/access-prerequisites.md).

-See also frequently asked questions on [this page](./start/faq.md).
+For answers to frequently asked questions, read the [Federated Audience Composition FAQ](./faq.md).

 >[!CONTEXTUALHELP]
 >id="dc_workflow_settings_execution"